 Today is the final day for the entry of mid-term grades for lower-level courses.
 As a new faculty member at UA, I had already noted the provost’s blog entry on entering these grades.
 I teach a 100-level course, so I have until midnight tonight to do so.
 According to the FAQ posted by the University Registrar, this is a hard deadline.
 Don’t miss it!
 I have already gone about the business of entering the marks, and I want to share what I learned along the way.

 To begin with, I was not entirely sure whether I had the grades I was looking for.
 I asked a senior colleague, who told me that I needed to enter letter grades for my students and offered an opinion about what seemed to be “right” way to convert percentages into letter grades.
 I then asked, just to be sure, whether that reflects the University’s grading policy.
 A vague answer was given, so I reviewed the UA Grade Terminology page, which still left me wondering how to convert students’ midterm performances into letter grades.
-That issue was later solved with the help of the Faculty Resource Center (see below!).
+That issue was later solved with the help of the Center for Instructional Technology (see below!).

 To calculate the midterm grades, the grade book tool inside Blackboard Learn does provide a weighted current average.
 But it does not necessarily reflect how grades are allocated by my syllabus.
 Although some faculty may choose not use the grade book tool, this function seems a sensible one to have built-in for large-enrollment, lower-level courses.
 I asked my amazing GTA, Paul Eubanks, to go into the BBL grade center and pro-rate my course’s columns to match the syllabus.
 He was able to do so fairly quickly.
 After a telephone conversation with Paul, I confirmed the calculations.